temporalio/dev-success/python/troubleshooting_guide.md

 [official documentation](https://docs.temporal.io/develop/python/) for the most up-to-date information.

 If you landed here by accident, please feel free to reach out through the [community channels](https://temporal.io/community) or open a
-[Zendesk ticket](https://support.temporal.io/) if you are a Temporal Cloud customer.
+[support ticket](https://support.temporal.io/) if you are a Temporal Cloud customer.

 ## WorkflowTaskTimeout
 - [What is a Workflow Task Timeout?](https://docs.temporal.io/encyclopedia/detecting-workflow-failures#workflow-task-timeout)